September 1970 to February 1971

 Every other day for the next few weeks I would go by the old woman’s hut and repack her boil with the gauze covered in Vaseline.
 By the time the old woman’s ankle was healed the whole village was calling me Bok Si number one.

 That afternoon Randy, myself and Staff Sergeant Jim Curtis went on a special patrol to blow up that dud round.
-After we had walked for some distance we heard shots from the other side of the next hill.
-Once we got on the other side we found a patrol from our platoon in a firefight with a few NVA soldiers.
+After we had walked for some distance, we heard shots from the other side of the next hill.
+Once we got to the other side, we found a patrol from our platoon in a firefight with a few NVA soldiers.

 Our guys were at the base of the hill, the enemy was at the top of the hill.
 Randy, myself and Staff Sergeant Curtis were a short distance away watching the action before us.
 It was sort of like watching a movie.
 Our guys shooting at the NVA, the NVA shooting back, with us just watching it all happen.

 Randy and I wanted to get in the fight, but Curtis wouldn’t let us.
 He didn’t want to get involved.
 He said we were only there to blow up the dud and that was all he was going to do.
 We just stood there watching until Staff Sergeant Curtis told us to leave.
 The fire fight was still going on.

 We walked right past our guys as they were moving up the hill to engage with the enemy.
 Before we got too far away, we heard a big bang.
 We turned to see our guys fire a LAW rocket (light anti-tank weapon) at the enemy.
 The rocket hit a huge rock that the NVA had been hiding behind.
 The rock split in half.
 Our guys ran up the hill expecting to find dead “gooks” all over the place.
 The “gooks” had run down the other side of the hill.
 All they found was a small amount of blood and a few empty mackerel cans.